Multiplicative Reweighting for Robust Neural Network Optimization: Experiments

-The result summary is found in \cref{tab:noisy_labels_cifar} and shows the superiority of using MR with respect to the SGD (Base) in the presence of label noise and even without it.
-It can also been seen that using MR improves the accuracy when used in addition to mixup when the training contains noisy labels.
-This phenomena is observed also with label smoothing and when using both label smoothing and mixup together.
-Adding MR improves the results more significantly as the noise is more severe and when the classification is harder, which is the case in CIFAR-100.
-Furthermore, In the sup. mat. we show the decaying evolution of noisy examples' weights during the training process.
+\Cref{tab:noisy_labels_cifar} summarizes the results and shows the superiority of using MR with respect to the SGD (Base) in the presence of label noise and that MR only slightly decreases accuracy for clean labels.
+Note that MR improves the accuracy when used with mixup and the training contains noisy labels.
+This phenomena is observed also with label smoothing and when using both label smoothing and mixup.
+Adding MR improves the results more significantly as the noise is more severe and the classification is harder, which is the case in CIFAR-100.
+In the majority of the scenarios, MR also outperforms \cite{arazo2019unsupervised}, especially on CIFAR-100.
+In the supplementary material attached to this paper, we provide an analysis of the statistical significance of the improvement achieved by incorporating MR.

-The results with WRN28-10 and with the Adam optimizer for 40\% label noise are found in \cref{tab:arch_optim}.
-As can been seen, the MR advantage remains also when changing the architecture or the optimizer.
-Note that when training with CIFAR-10 in the 40\% noisy case, Adam outperforms momentum, but in both cases adding MR leads to significantly higher accuracy.
-Additional results with Adam, MR, mixup and label smoothing appear in the sup. mat.
-Overall, we can say that MR is oblivious to changes in the optimizer and architecture, and it enhances the accuracy results independently of those variations when used for label noise.
+The results with WRN28-10 and Adam optimizer for 40\% label noise are found in \cref{tab:arch_optim}.
+As can been seen, the MR advantage remains when changing the architecture or the optimizer.
+Additional results with Adam, MR, mixup, label smoothing and methods which requires clean data \cite{shu2019meta,hendrycks2018using} appear in the \cref{tab:add_baselines}.
+Overall, we can say that MR is oblivious to changes in the optimizer and architecture, and it enhances the performance independently of those variations when used for label noise.